 - Cut expenditures

 Cutting expenditures does not always mean reducing government services, though it is often necessarily the case.
 Ideally, when city staff needs to reduce expenditures, they will first look for ways to make current operations more efficient and less expensive.
-Here are some examples of how the city is reducing costs and improving service in the 2018 budget:

 It's important to note, however, that there are only so many efficiencies to be found before reducing service levels becomes necessary, and therefore finding more efficient means alone is not an adequate long-term solution.